 The best day to send bulk emails: Monday

-Monday is considered as a lazy day.
+Monday is considered a lazy day.
 After the weekend, people are relaxed and have not yet entered the correct rhythm.
 It would seem that there is no desire to answer questions and think, but statistics suggest otherwise.

 According to SurveyMonkey research, emails sent on Monday received 10% more openings than on other days of the week.

 Tuesday: worst day of the week – the best time to email newsletters

 What’s the hardest day of the week for you?
 If it’s Tuesday, then you’re not alone.
 The myth of “Hell Monday” has long been debunked, as recently it was Tuesday that received the laurels of the worst day.
 Indeed, on this day we meet face to face with the harsh reality of working days.